UHMC/module-5-lab-beginner/README.md

     * 2y   // Key expires 2 years from the date of creation
     * Your Name
     * youremail@emailprovider.net
+    * your comment
     * aP455w0rdUW0n14G31
-3. Run the following commands in a terminal or command prompt:
+3. To see your key, run the following commands in a terminal or command prompt:
     * gpg --list-keys
-    * gpg --output yourname.gpg --export youremail@emailprovider.net
+    * gpg --armor --export youremail@emailprovider.net
-        * Optionally, you can make the output in the form of text so you can publish it somewhere:
+4. To export your key for publishing, either copy (all of) the output from the previous command, or run the following command and then copy all contents of the output file `yourname.gpg`:
     * gpg --output yourname.gpg --export --armor youremail@emailprovider.net
-4. To print to standard output, we can do:
-    * gpg --armor --export youremail@emailprovider.net
 5. Share the public key on a public key server like [pgp.mit.edu][pgp-mit].
 6. Import someone else's public key to enable encrypting a message to them.
     * gpg --import theirname.gpg